Hursley: 12th to 17th century

 The earliest references to Hursley date from the late 12th century; Bishop of Winchester Henry de Blois built a manor house called Merdon Castle, within the parish, in 1138.
 In the 14th century the hundred of Buddlesgate expanded to include Hursley parish and surrounding dependencies.
 Hursley continued in the ownership of the Bishop of Winchester until 1552 when it was surrendered to King Edward VI.

 The buildings had become ruinous by the 16th century, when Edward Vl granted the manor and park at Hursley to Sir Philip Hoby.
-Some remains, notably of a gatehouse, still stand, much overgrown, and wherelisted as a building at risk.
-In 2023 work was completed to have its loose stonework repointed and a layer of earth and grass added to its walls to protect it.
-Since then it has been removed from the at risk list A 400ft well was also made safe and capped at the scheduled monument.
+Some remains, notably of a gatehouse, still stand, much overgrown, and were listed as a building at risk.
+In 2023, work was completed to have its loose stonework repointed and a layer of earth and grass added to its walls to protect it.
+Since then it has been removed from the "at-risk" list A 400-ft well was also made safe and capped at the scheduled monument.
 The works, costing nearly £300,000, were funded by the landowner and a £240,700 Historic England grant.

 During the reign of Queen Mary the manor was briefly restored to the church but given back to the Hoby family by Elizabeth I.

 The Hoby family sold the manor and castle to Thomas Clerke in 1600.
 The lodge and park at Hursley were leased separately at this time, but the two estates were brought together again in 1630 and sold in 1639 to Richard Major, High Sheriff of Hampshire for 1639–40.